I-601A Provisional Waiver Video

 “I can honestly say that Mr. Carl Shusterman and his team are probably the best in the business when it comes to immigration matters.
 Carl’s greatest asset is his prior work experience as a former INS prosecutor.
 My family and I were on the verge of being deported from the United States.
 Because of Carl’s expertise and dedication, not only are we allowed to remain in this country permanently but are on path of obtaining citizenship…” (More client reviews…)

-For more information, please see our I-601A Provisional Waiver page.
+For more information, please see our I-601A Provisional Waiver page or schedule a consultation with one of our attorneys.